-The Cosmetology program provides students with the professional skills necessary to pass the practical and written components of the New York State Licensing Board Examinations.
+The Cosmetology program provides students with the professional skills necessary to be a successful cosmetologist and pass the practical and written components of the New York State Licensing Board Examinations.

-Only licensed cosmetologists may work in salons in New York State.
 To qualify for the licensing exam, students must complete a minimum of 1,000 hours of approved instruction.